priviere/PPBstats/README.md

 The easiest way to start is to look at the vignette to know how the package works.

 You can see the vignette [here](https://github.com/priviere/PPBstats/blob/master/vignettes/PPBstats.pdf).
-You can download it by clicking on 'Raw' in the top right corner.

 Do not hesitate to let a message [in the issues](https://github.com/priviere/PPBstats/issues) or to send me an email if